PawelKot228/booking-service/README.md

 password: password
 ```

-### Testing
-Currently there are no tests written except the ones already provided for Fortify/Jetstream components.

 ### Developing

 Compiling front changes can be done by using vite's default npm script:
 ```shell
 npm run dev
 ```

+### Testing
+Currently, there are no tests written except the ones already provided for Fortify/Jetstream components.

 ## To do
 * Review index